 The first visualization relates to the regular business activities.
 These are the primary activities within an organization, for instance delivering pizza’s when you work at a pizzeria.

 In addition to changes in the middle and top segments, there is also greater transparency in the lower segment, where the minimum hourly rate is set between 15 and 18 euros.
-If the hourly rate is less than the minimum, in the case of regular business activities, there always has to be a labor agreement.
+If the hourly rate is less than the minimum, in the case of regular business activities, there always has to be a labour agreement.

 Position in non-regular business activities

-The difference in terms of the position on the labor market between regular and non-regular business activities has to do with the duration of the assignment in the lower segment.
-If the assignment lasts longer than three months, the new regulation indicates that a labor agreement has to be drawn up.
+The difference in terms of the position on the labour market between regular and non-regular business activities has to do with the duration of the assignment in the lower segment.
+If the assignment lasts longer than three months, the new regulation indicates that a labour agreement has to be drawn up.
 For the middle and top segments, the same rules apply as with the regular business activities.

 Relating to WIBA IT

-What that means for WIBA IT.
 As indicated earlier, WIBA IT will keep using the current model agreements until we know more about the exact details of the changes.
 We will keep a close watch on all the changes and as soon as there is anything to report, we will immediately post a message on our website.
 Of course, we also want to keep our partners and everyone else for whom this is an important issue up to date.
 So if you are a freelance, supplier or client and this subject is relevant to you, make sure to follow us on LinkedIn, Facebook en Twitter and we will keep you informed.